-Sunday or Thursday You leave early in the morning for a trip through the fertile region known as "Utah's Dixie," along the highway that leads to Cedar City.
+Sunday or Thursday In the morning you leave for a trip through the fertile region known as "Utah's Dixie," along the highway that leads to Cedar City.
 A leisurely departure for Lund, where you entrain for the first lap of your journey back home.